-The average pay for a Vice President (VP), Regulatory Affairs is $189,371 per year.
-Most people in this job have more than five years' experience in related jobs.
+The average pay for a Vice President (VP), Regulatory Affairs is $196,128 per year.

 Job Description for Vice President (VP), Regulatory Affairs